mikecm1/empyr.com/_pages/channel.md

 - "/img/logo-home-5.png"
 - "/uploads/2019/sofi.png"
 - "/img/logo-home-6.png"
-primary_body_copy_headline: Empower your sales team with the latest Digital Tool
+primary_body_copy_headline: Accelerate your Sales Pipeline with the latest Digital Ad Tool
-primary_body_copy_subheadline: Give your users another great reason to open your app.
-  Empyr's RESTful API provides everything you need to build a customized card-linked offer rewards programs that drives repeat interaction and helps turn your users into advocates.
+primary_body_copy_subheadline: 'Give your sales team a tool to spark ''closed won'' opportunities with their existing clients.
+Adding Card Linked Offers to your tool kit is a sure-fire way land and expand your current book of business. '
 primary_body_icon: "/img/icon-cards.svg"
 show_mainfeatures: true
 mainfeatures: